kange873/CS361-Microservice/README.md

 Note that it only accepts jpegs and pngs.

+Send a POST request to http://flip1.engr.oregonstate.edu:7099/upload.
+Send the file using an application/x-www-form-urlencoded.

-Send a POST request to http://flip1.engr.oregonstate.edu:7081/upload This will add your image to an uploads folder and return a thumbnail of the image.
+This will add your resized image to an uploads folder.

-There is no physical form so you'll have to send the form-data from scratch

-The format will look different depending on what language you are using.

-It is important to set the "name" as "image" though when sending the request.
+The response will just be a JSON that looks like
+{
+    "message": "Image has been resized"
+}

+You can access the image by sending a GET request to http://flip1.engr.oregonstate.edu:7099/thumbnail.